QCRMut: Quantum Circuit Random Mutant generator tool: Tool Abstraction

 \subsection{Coverage and analysis}

 When it comes to testing, one of the key concepts we rely on is coverage analysis of the code.
 In classical computer engineering, it is common to measure the lines of code (LOC) covered during the mutation process.
 Previous works such as Muskit \cite{mendiluze2021muskit} and QMutPy \cite{fortunato2022qmutpy} have adopted this principle in their approaches.
-Their methods are exhaustive, aiming to cover either all LOC \cite{mendiluze2021muskit} or all nodes of the Python syntax tree \cite{fortunato2022qmutpy}, utilising the structure of MutPy.
+Their methods are exhaustive, aiming to cover either all gaps or all nodes of the Python syntax tree, utilising the structure of MutPy.
 However, in our case, as we are mutating the \lstinline|QuantumCircuit| class, we will assess the coverage based on the number of gates rather than the LOC, which is common in quantum computing.

-As our tool mutates the quantum circuit at random, we could have implemented an internal checker which saves all gates or positions mutated.
-However we will study full coverability in a different way.
-We would like to study how many mutants we need to generate to achieve full coverage with a certain level of confidence.
-This study can be approached using The Coupon Collector's problem \cite{flajolet1992birthday} as a reference.
+We would like to study how many mutants we need to generate to achieve full coverage.
+Let us consider full gate coverage when each gate is mutated at least once by each possible operator, and each gap is mutated at least once by the insertion operator.
+We identify a gap as an element of the set ${\cal I}$ (Definition~\ref{Def:MutIndList}).